fibo/fibo.github.io/_posts/2023-03-23-my-workflow.md

 There could be also a different set of labels if the team agrees on that, but I would recommend to keep *Bug* and *Nice to have* labels.

 There could be a different set of columns.

+#### Blocked stories

+Another concept you may need is to highlight blocked stories.
+This can be done with a *Blocked* column which is usually placed before the *Done* column.

+<div class="paper warning">Notice that in the <em>Columns</em> card, the first statement is: read columns from <b>right to left</b></div>.

+Yes, from right to left: exactly like a manga!
+This is because you should first see which stories were done, then which are blocked and then the other cards.
+Avoid blocks in the flow is one of the main goals of management.
+It is also a good idea to set a *WiP limit* on the *Blocked* column.

+But you could choose to achieve the same goal in a different way.
+For example there could be a *blocked* label and cards that are *In progress* but blocked could be placed on top.
+This is a method I never seen in any project but it is more coherent with the principle used by many SCRUM masters:

+> Cards should be moved only from one column to a column to the right.

+Again, I discovered this policy after few months I was use using SCRUM.
+It was not written and implicitly assumed by the *SCRUM master*.
+This is way the *Metadata* column is important.
+And by the way, that day the SCRUM master was in vacation and the *Product owner* moved a card from left to right telling us that it was an exception and should not be done.
+LOL!

+#### Metadata cards

 There could be other cards in the *Metadata* column, for example: